 - 3-4 mixing bowls

-- a small one to make the spiced sugar coating
+- One for the brown butter and one to make the spiced sugar coating.

 - 1-2 large aluminum cookie sheets